 There is a huge challenge in creating any anthology of anything.
 Doing so suggests an attempt to offer readers a representation of a specific body of literature at a specific time.
 The difficulty of that task is compounded when the anthology commits to an international remit, an attempt to showcase writers from a range of cultures and linguistic backgrounds.
 And when one adds to all that the additional challenge of providing a representation of something as amorphous and ambiguous as “science fiction poetry,” editors Rachel Plummer and Russell Jones are to be congratulated for the scale and scope of their attempt.

 There is certainly a need for an anthology of this sort.
 With the number of active magazines and websites regularly publishing science, or speculative, fiction and poetry (including this one), readers might find it difficult to know where to start.
 Yet, going by a quick internet search, besides the annual Rhysling anthology there doesn’t seem to be much out there in the way of volumes for those interested in the current “state of the field.”
-A unifying international anthology seems like a good idea, then, and Plummer and Jones—editors of the magazine Shoreline of Infinity, itself an important venue for publishing and showcasing science fiction poetry—are well positioned to offer a vantage point.
+A unifying international anthology seems like a good idea.
+Plummer, herself a poet, and Jones—an editor, along with Noel Chidwick, of the magazine Shoreline of Infinity, itself an important venue for publishing and showcasing science fiction poetry—are well positioned to offer a vantage point.
 This was their goal in Multiverse (pun surely intended), an anthology featuring seventy contributors from around the world— though there are only a handful of translations, and the editors admit in their introduction that a large proportion are from Scotland, where they are both based.

 On the basis of this anthology, is it possible to say anything about the current state of science fiction poetry?
 Are there any valid generalizations to be made?
 First, let’s be honest: there’s certainly a kind of desperation in speculative poetry, a longing to be taken seriously, to be accounted as “true literature”—a phenomenon which Jane Yolen mentions in her brief foreword to the anthology.
 And why not?
 Why shouldn’t it be possible for poems that deal with, as the book’s back cover lays out with unfortunate alliteration, “robotics and romance, asteroids and arachnids, nukes and nanobots, worm holes, warp drives and future wars” to be just as effective as any other type?